 Exam Courses

-All courses marked with this symbol Q are accredited courses.
 We cannot accept students who are studying the same qualification elsewhere.
-Students who enrol on exam courses MUST take the examination / accreditation with LECB.
-Students must bring current photo ID to all exams.
+Learners who enrol on exam courses must take the examination / accreditation with LECB.
+Learners must bring current photo ID to all exams.

 Re-Sitting Exams